What I can offer you as a script consultant

 Another way of working together is to journey through a step-by-step process of developing a new story idea with solid structural underpinnings before the writing of the first draft.
 This would involve such steps as:

 - My guidance, via phone and/or email, on the preliminary structuring of your story idea beforeyou plunge into your first draft, including offering suggestions on character exploration and backstory investigation.

 - Analysis and further development of the story structural elements, including feedback on your initial plot outline, how well the story fits into the three-act paradigm, and how it might unfold scene by scene.

 - Thorough feedback on an extended pre-draft treatment of your project.

-My rate for this pre-draft work is $95/hour, with a $200 retainer to get us started.
-I’ll keep you informed of how much time I’m putting in and invoice you accordingly as we proceed with our work together.
+My rate is $95/hour, with a $300 retainer to get us started.
+I keep you informed of how much time I’m putting in and invoice you accordingly as we proceed with our work together.
 And, of course, it’s always your call if you want to continue working with me or not.

 My commitment to you